-We work with our storage system and computer system OEM customers during their design cycles.
-We support these customers with pre-sales system design support and services, as well as training classes and seminars conducted both in the field and from our worldwide offices.
+We work with our server and storage system OEM customers during their design cycles.
+We provide these customers with pre-sales system design support and services, as well as training classes and seminars conducted both in the field and from our worldwide offices.

 Our sales efforts are focused on establishing and developing long-term relationships with our OEM customers.
 The sales cycle typically begins with the identification of an OEM's requirement that could be potentially fulfilled with an existing QLogic product or a product based on a new technology.
-The cycle continues with technical and sales collaboration with the OEM and, if successful, leads to one of our product designs being selected as a component in a potential customer's storage system or computer system.
+The cycle continues with technical and sales collaboration with the OEM and, if successful, leads to one of our product designs being selected as a component in a customer's server or storage system.
 We then work closely with the customer to integrate our products with the customer's current and next generation products or platforms.
 This cycle, from opportunity identification to initial production shipment, typically ranges from six to twenty-four months.